dbt-labs/jaffle_shop_metrics/README.md

 ## How To Add Metrics To Jaffle Shop
 Now that we've gotten that information out of the way, lets add metrics to the jaffle shop dataset!
-First, lets look at the ERD of the dataset:
+First, lets look at the ERD of the dataset.
+This dataset shows the relationship between our two intermediate models, which we will later join into a single `mart` model for consumption.

 ![Jaffle Shop ERD](etc/jaffle_shop_endstate_erd.png)

 Here we can see that our end-state data is based around two models:
-- Orders: All information about our orders
+- Orders: All information about our orders.
 - Customers: All information about customers

 ### The Prompt